OpenEvalProject/evals/manuscripts/elife-06774/v1/manuscript.md

 The inhibitor cystine knot (ICK) fold is found in many toxins and is thought to provide a structurally stable scaffold for presentation of surfaces to bind to receptors and ion channel proteins (Pallaghy et al., 1994; Norton and Pallaghy, 1998), and in principle many unique surfaces on these toxins could be used for this purpose.
 However, our results show that GxTx-1E uses a surface to bind to the S3b helix within voltage sensors that is similar to that which PcTx1 uses to bind to helix-5 in ASIC (Figure 5), even though the former binds within a membrane environment and the latter in aqueous solution.
 The underlying rationale for using common surfaces is likely related to the fact that both GxTx-1E and PcTx1 bind directly to α-helices.
 The X-ray structure of PcTx1 in complex with ASIC shows that the toxin clamps onto a solvent-exposed lateral surface of helix-5 (Figure 1) (Baconguis and Gouaux, 2012; Dawson et al., 2012), using a somewhat concave surface of the toxin formed by residues in loop 1 and loop 3, including both hydrophobic (W7, W24, F30, and P35) and polar residues (K8, K25, R26, S29 and T37).
 The equivalent surface of GxTx-1E is also formed by residues in loop 1 and loop 3 (Figure 5), which contain a similar variety of hydrophobic (F7, W8, W9, Y22, W28 and L30) and polar residues (K10, K15, S25, K27 and N32) where mutations weaken the apparent affinity of the toxin.
 This surface is also similar to that identified on SGTx1 (Wang et al., 2004; Milescu et al., 2007), a tarantula toxin related to hanatoxin and GxTx-1E that inhibits the Kv2.1 channel.
 Although the apparent affinity of the most critical mutants on SGTx1 could not be accurately determined because the affinity of the toxin is quite low (Wang et al., 2004), residues having disproportionately large effects on the apparent affinity of the toxin compared to the strength of membrane partitioning cluster together on a surface that is similar to what we identified here for GxTx-1E (Figure 5—figure supplement 3) (Milescu et al., 2007).
 Given the similar binding faces for α-helices on 3 peptide toxins that share little commonality besides an tri-cystine scaffold, we suggest that this face of the ICK fold forms a shape complement (Jones, 2012) for α-helices that may be exploited by many other peptide ligands.

 To further explore the structure of GxTx-1E bound to voltage-sensors, we constructed models of GxTx-1E bound to the X-ray structure of the activated/open Kv1.2/Kv2.1 paddle chimera by superimposing GxTx-1E with PcTx1 bound to ASIC and then transposing the toxin-helix interactions into the paddle chimera.
-We constructed five models where the toxin-helix interaction occurs in different registers in the S3b helix, similar to what we did in making the helix-5/paddle chimera models, and identified three models where the toxin could be accommodated without steric clashes with the channel (
+We constructed five models where the toxin-helix interaction occurs in different registers in the S3b helix, similar to what we did in making the helix-5/paddle chimera models, and identified three models where the toxin could be accommodated without steric clashes with the channel (Figure 6, Figure 6—figure supplements 1, 2).
+Although all three models position critical residues on GxTx-1E where they can interact with the S3b helix, our preferred model (Figure 6; Figure 6—figure supplements 1E, 2E) positions the largest number of critical residues in GxTx-1E where they can interact with residues in the S3b helix.
+In addition, in this model the toxin interacts with many of the most critical residues within the S3b helix that have been identified using mutagenesis (Figure 6) (Swartz and MacKinnon, 1997b; Li-Smerin and Swartz, 2000, 2001; Milescu et al., 2009), with a placement of the toxin within the membrane that is compatible with the depth of partitioning inferred using spectroscopic and neutron diffraction approaches (Phillips et al., 2005; Jung et al., 2010; Mihailescu et al., 2014).
+Voltage-sensor toxins like GxTx-1E bind tighter to and stabilize the resting/closed state of Kv channels, however, they can remain bound when the voltage sensors activate and the channel opens (Phillips et al., 2005; Tilley et al., 2014).
+Thus, although our preferred model of GxTx-1E bound to the activated/open Kv1.2/Kv2.1 paddle chimera represents the toxin bound to a lower affinity activated state of the Kv channel, it nicely illustrates how GxTx-1E could interact with the S3b helix in ways that closely resemble what is seen in the X-ray structure of PcTx1 bound to ASIC.
+In the future it will be interesting to refine models of the complex by attempting to form bridges between toxin and channel, and ultimately solving structures of these fascinating complexes.

 ![Figure 6.](https://cdn.elifesciences.org/articles/06774/elife-06774-fig6-v1.jpg)

 **Figure 6.:** The preferred model of GxTx-1E bound to the X-ray structure of the voltage-sensing domain of the Kv1.2/2.1 paddle chimera generated as described in ‘Materials and methods’.
 The model maintains a relatively superficial position for the toxin relative to the membrane (see Figure 6—figure supplements 1, 2).
 The complex is viewed from a transmembrane perspective (top) and from the extracellular perspective (bottom).
 GxTx-1E side-chains are colored by free energy perturbation scale (ΔΔGo in kcal mol−1).
-F271 and E274 of the channel, where in Kv2.1, mutation to alanine decreases apparent Kd values for GxTx-1E (Milescu et al., 2009), are represented by blue colored side-chains.DOI: http://dx.doi.org/10.7554/eLife.06774.013
+F271 and E274 of the channel, where in Kv2.1, mutation to alanine decreases apparent Kd values for GxTx-1E (Milescu et al., 2009), are represented by blue colored side-chains.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/06774/elife-06774-fig6-figsupp1-v1.jpg)

 **Figure 6—figure supplement 1.:** (A) Side chains of GxTx-1E (left; PDB 2WH9) and the voltage-sensing domain of the Kv1.2/Kv2.1 paddle chimera (right; PDB 2R9R) were colored by free energy perturbation values obtained by alanine scanning mutagenesis of the toxin (Table 1) or channel (Milescu et al., 2009).
 (B–E) Models of GxTx-1E bound to the paddle chimera using Rosetta.
 Side chains are colored by Rosetta binding energy calculated from in slico alanine scans for GxTx-1E (left) and voltage-sensing domain (right).
 Models were generated as described in ‘Materials and methods’.
 The five models shown are for five registers for placement of the toxin relative to the S3b helix and each differ in register by one residue (100° rotation of the toxin relative to the helical axis and a 5.4 Å translation).
 The model in B is the deepest positioning of the toxin and the model in F is the most superficial.
 All models are viewed from a transmembrane perspective.
 Residues beyond a distance threshold of 12 Å from any binding partner are colored gray.
-Steric clashes between the toxin and channel occur in the models in C and D. The model in E corresponds to that shown in Figure 6.DOI: http://dx.doi.org/10.7554/eLife.06774.014
+Steric clashes between the toxin and channel occur in the models in C and D. The model in E corresponds to that shown in Figure 6.

 ![Figure 6—figure supplement 2.](https://cdn.elifesciences.org/articles/06774/elife-06774-fig6-figsupp2-v1.jpg)

 **Figure 6—figure supplement 2.:** (A) Perturbations in the free energy of GxTx-1E interactions with the Kv2.1 channel assessed from alanine scans of the toxin (Table 1) and channel (Milescu et al., 2009).
 Gray circles in the results of the alanine scan of GxTx-1E represent mutation of either Proline or Glycine, which likely influence the local structure of the toxin.
 (B–F) Calculated perturbations in ROSETTA binding energy between GxTx-1E and Kv2.1 resulting from alanine scans of the toxin and S3b helix of the S1–S4 domain for the five models illustrated in Figure 6—figure supplement 1.
-Energies were not calculated for residues beyond a distance threshold of 12 Å from any binding partner.DOI: http://dx.doi.org/10.7554/eLife.06774.015
+Energies were not calculated for residues beyond a distance threshold of 12 Å from any binding partner.

 ## Materials and methods

-## Solid phase peptide synthesis of tarantula toxins
+### Solid phase peptide synthesis of tarantula toxins

 Peptide synthesis was conducted on an Applied Biosystems model 433A peptide synthesizer as previously described (Lee et al., 2010).
 The linear precursor was synthesized using solid-phase methodology with Fmoc chemistry, starting from Fmoc-Pro-Wang resin (Fmoc-Thr-Wang resin for PcTx1) using a variety of blocking groups for the protection of the amino acids.
 All the GxTx1E peptides were synthesized with norleucine (Nle) in place of Met35 to avoid oxidation of the toxin.
 A 4 mol excess of Fmoc amino acid, DIC, and Cl-HOBt were used for amino acid activation.
 After trifluoroacetic acid cleavage, the crude linear peptide was extracted with 2 M acetic acid and diluted to a final concentration of 25 µM in a solution containing 0.1 M ammonium acetate, 1 M guanidine-HCl and 2.5 mM reduced/0.25 mM oxidized glutathione (pH 8.0 with aqueous NH4OH) and stirred slowly at 4°C for 3 days.
 The folding reaction was monitored with RP-HPLC and the crude oxidized product was purified by preparative RP-HPLC with a C18 silica column.
 The purity of the synthetic PcTx1, GxTx1E and the Ala mutants was confirmed by analytical RP-HPLC and MALDI-TOF-MS measurements.
 The concentration of the toxin was determined by measuring absorbance at 280 nm using calculated extinction coefficients (Gill and von Hippel, 1989).

-## Construction of Kv2.1-ASIC1a chimeras and electrophysiological recording
+### Construction of Kv2.1-ASIC1a chimeras and electrophysiological recording

 Chimeras were generated using sequential PCR with the Kv2.1∆7 channel (Li-Smerin and Swartz, 1998) as template.
 Primers encoding the 9-amino acid sequence of helix-5 from ASIC1a were utilized for overlap PCR.
 The DNA sequence of all constructs and mutants was confirmed by automated DNA sequencing.
 Complementary RNA (cRNA) was synthesized using T7 polymerase (mMessage mMachine kit; Ambion) after linearizing the DNA with appropriate restriction enzymes.